Tamarillo: Origin and distribution

+In Pakistan, tamarillo is cultivated on a limited experimental scale, mainly in cooler high-altitude regions such as Azad Kashmir and parts of northern Punjab.

 Cultivation

 Soil and climate requirements

 The tamarillo prefers a subtropical climate, with rainfall between 600 and 4000 millimeters and annual temperatures between 15 and 20 °C. It is intolerant to frost (below -2 °C) and drought stress.
 It is assumed that fruit set is affected by night temperatures.
 Areas where citrus are cultivated provide good conditions for tamarillos as well, such as in the Mediterranean climate.

 Tamarillo plants grow best in light, deep, fertile soils, although they are not very demanding.
 However, soils must be permeable since the plants are not tolerant of water-logging.
 They grow naturally on soils with a pH of 5 to 8.5.

 Growth

 Propagation is possible by both using seeds or cuttings.
 Seedlings first develop a straight, about 1.5 to 1.8 meters tall trunk, before they branch out.
 Propagation by seeds is easy and ideal in protected environments.
 However, in orchards with different cultivars, cross-pollination will occur and characteristics of the cultivars get mixed up.
-Seedlings should be kept in the nursery until they reach a height of 1 to 1.5 metres as they are very frost-sensitive.
+Seedlings should be kept in the nursery until they reach a height of 1 to 1.5 m as they are very frost-sensitive.

 Plants grown from cuttings branch out earlier and result in more shrub-like plants that are more suitable for exposed sites.
 Cuttings should be made from basal and aerial shoots, and should be free of pathogenic viruses.
-Plants grown from cuttings should be kept in the nursery until they reach a height of 0.5 to 1 meter.
+Plants grown from cuttings should be kept in the nursery until they reach a height of 0.5 to 1 m.

 The tree grows very quickly and is able to bear fruit after 1.5 to 2 years.
 The plant is daylength-insensitive.
 The fruits do not mature simultaneously, unless the tree has been pruned.
 A single tree can produce more than 20 kg of fruit per year; an orchard yields in 15 to 17 tons per hectare.
 One single mature tree in good soil will bear more fruit than a typical family can eat in about 3 months.

 Tamarillos are suitable for growing as indoor container plants, though their swift growth, their light, water and humidity requirements and their large leaves can pose a challenge to those with limited space.